Newcomer Information Referral Specialist

 - Flexibility regarding work hours including evenings and Saturdays and at different YMCA locations

-- Ability to communicate in another language an asset.
+- Ability to communicate in Arabic is required

 - The position requires the following Core Association Competencies: superior competence in: Effective Interpersonal Communications; advanced competence in: Ethics and Self Management; Being Member Focused; Valuing Diversity and Social Inclusion; fundamental competence in: Relationship Building and Partnering; Being Results Focused; Teamwork and Collaboration.